 Operating paths and appropriate vehicles

 Buses are large, heavy vehicles and cannot operate safely on all streets.
+Services should operate with vehicles that are an appropriate size to permit safe operation while accommodating demand.
 Buses should be routed primarily on arterial streets and freeways, except where routing on local or collector streets is necessary to reach layover areas or needed to ensure that facilities and fleet used in all communities is equivalent in age and quality.
+Appropriate vehicles should be assigned to routes throughout the county to avoid concentrating older vehicles in one area, to the extent possible given different fleet sizes, technologies and maintenance requirements.

 Bus routes should also be designed to avoid places where traffic congestion and delay regularly occur, if it is possible to avoid such areas while continuing to meet riders’ needs.
 Bus routes should be routed, where possible, to avoid congested intersections or interchanges unless the alternative would be more time-consuming or would miss an important transfer point or destination.
-Services should operate with vehicles that are an appropriate size to permit safe operation while accommodating demand.
-Appropriate vehicles should be assigned to routes throughout the county to avoid concentrating older vehicles in one area, to the extent possible given different fleet sizes, technologies and maintenance requirements.
-All new vehicles will be equipped with automated stop announcement systems.

 Route terminals